Herbs List

 Part Used: Leaves

-Often taken as a tea, this herb is commonly used to treat urinary tract infections and inflammation of the urinary tract.
+Bearberry is often taken as a tea.
+This herb is commonly used to treat urinary tract infections and inflammation of the urinary tract.
 It has astringent, diuretic and antiseptic properties.

-CAUTION: This herb can be toxic in high doses.
-Never take if you are pregnant or if you have kidney disease.
-Do NOT give to children.
+CAUTION: This Bearberry can be toxic in high doses.
+Never take it if you are pregnant or if you have kidney disease.
+Do not give Bearberry to children.

 Bee Balm